maranix/http_toolkit/README.md

 - **🛡️ Type-Safe**: Eliminate unsafe casting with `getDecoded`, `postDecoded`, etc.
 - **🔗 Composable**: Build complex behavior (Auth + Retry + Logging) using a simple list of middlewares.
 - **⚡ Reliable**: Smart retries with exponential backoff to handle flaky networks.
-- **📝 Observable**: Detailed logging and request lifecycle visibility.
 - **🧩 Compatible**: implementing `http.BaseClient`, so it works with all your existing libraries.

 ---

 ## 🏗️ Architecture

-Unlike the simple `interceptor` patterns found in other libraries, `http_toolkit` uses a structured **Middleware Pipeline**.
+The core of `http_toolkit` is the [Client], which wraps a standard `http.Client` and executes a pipeline of [Middleware].

-Every request flows through layers of middleware before reaching the network, and the response flows back out through them.
-This "Onion Architecture" allows for powerful behaviors like:
+This pipeline implements a layered "Onion Architecture", where requests traverse through layers of middleware before reaching the network, and responses traverse back out.

+Here some types of Middlewares that are available:

 1.  **AsyncMiddleware**: Wraps the *entire* lifecycle (e.g., retries, timing).
 2.  **RequestMiddleware**: synchronous inspection (e.g., analytics).